CemalettinOrkcu/BikeStore_DataAnalystProject_via_SQL_Excel_Tableau/README.md

 To create the necessary data model for doing analysis tables were extracted using SQL.

 ## Executive Dashboard
-Two different executive dashboards were prepared with Excel and Tableau Below is the link to the interactive Tableau dashobard:https://public.tableau.com/app/profile/cemalettin.rkc.1961/viz/BikeStore_TableauDashboard/ExecutiveDashboard
+Two different executive dashboards were prepared with Excel and Tableau.

+Below is the link to the interactive Tableau dashobard:https://public.tableau.com/app/profile/cemalettin.rkc.1961/viz/BikeStore_TableauDashboard/ExecutiveDashboard